-All straps shall be a minimum of 50 mm wide, be of non-elastic material which will not induce pressure marking or chaffing and manufactured without mechanical buckles and shall be able to be released immediately by the rower with a single quick hand action of pulling on the free end of the strap.

-- When more than one strap is used, all shall be released in the same manner and direction. - Any hand strapping must be able to be released immediately and independently by the athlete. - Additional strapping may be used by any rower but shall comply with this Regulation. - It is recommended that all strapping is in a contrasting colour to race strip. - All boats shall be equipped with stretchers or shoes that allow the rowers to get clear of the boat without using their hands and with the least possible delay.
+- All straps shall be minimum 50 mm wide, be of non-elastic material which will not induce pressure marking or chaffing and manufactured without mechanical buckles and shall be able to be released immediately by the rower with a single quick hand action of pulling on the free end of the strap. - When more than one strap is used, all shall be released in the same manner and direction. - Any hand strapping shall be able to be released immediately and independently by the athlete. - Additional strapping may be used by any rower but shall comply with this Regulation. - It is recommended that all strapping is in a contrasting colour to race strip. - All boats shall be equipped with stretchers or shoes that allow the rowers to get clear of the boat without using their hands and with the least possible delay.

-General requirements of Adaptive Boats
+12-2 General requirements of Adaptive Boats

-- AR1/PR1 boats must have a fixed seat with upright backrest - AR1/PR1 1x must have stabilising pontoons - AR2/PR2 2x may have stabilising pontoons - AR3/PR3 boats shall comply generally with 7-2-8
+- AR1/PR1 boats shall have a fixed seat with upright backrest - AR1/PR1 1x shall have stabilising pontoons - AR2/PR2 2x may have stabilising pontoons - AR3/PR3 boats shall comply generally with 7-2-8 and 7-2-9

-Specific Strapping requirements for Adaptive events
+12-3 Specific Strapping requirements for Adaptive events